jshttp/media-typer/README.md

  - `suffix`: The suffix of the media type (always lower case).
 Example: `'xml'`

+If the given type string is invalid, then a `TypeError` is thrown.

 ### typer.format(obj)

 <!-- eslint-disable no-undef, no-unused-vars -->